What to do if you have damage to your home or business

 Step 1: Document Damage

 Take clear photos and videos of all affected areas, including structural damage, personal belongings, and appliances.
+Please save all receipts related to stabilizing and cleanup.

 Step 2: File a Damage Report